 Interaction effects

-The interaction between glazing material and sowing time (P × S) did not exert a statistically significant effect on yield in either experimental year or in the pooled analysis.
-Furthermore, the pooled interaction effects of year × glazing material (Y × P), year × sowing time (Y × S), and year × glazing material × sowing time (Y × P × S) were also non-significant.
-This suggests that the beneficial effects of glazing material and sowing time are largely additive rather than synergistic.
+The interaction between glazing (covering) material and sowing time (P × S) did not exert a statistically significant effect on yield in either experimental year or in the pooled (collective) analysis.
+Furthermore, the pooled interaction effects of year × glazing (covering) material (Y × P), year × sowing time (Y × S), and year × glazing material × sowing time (Y × P × S) were also non-significant.
+This suggests that the beneficial effects of glazing (covering) material and sowing time are largely improver rather than synergistic.
 The absence of significant interaction effects may be due to the fact that both factors independently contribute to modifying the crop microenvironment and phenological development without substantial overlap in their functional impacts.

 Economic implications

-The cost of production of cowpea variety AVCP-1 was also influenced by glazing material and sowing time.
+As the (Table 2) set, the cost of production of the cowpea variety AVCP-1 was also influenced by glazing (covering) material and sowing time.
 Economic analysis, computed based on prevailing market prices, included total cost, gross income and net income.
-The treatment combination of biodegradable plastic low tunnel with sowing in the fourth week of November (P2S2) achieved the highest net income of ₹2,94,501 per hectare, reflecting the combined benefits of higher yield and marketable quality.
+The treatment combination of biodegradable plastic low tunnel with sowing in the fourth week of November (P2S2) achieved the highest net income of ₹2,94,501??(should be compared with one of the international currencies) per hectare, reflecting the combined benefits of higher yield and marketable quality.

 In contrast, the lowest net income (₹66,505 per hectare) was obtained under the open field condition with sowing in the third week of December (P3S5), a combination associated with both reduced yield and lower economic returns.
 These findings underscore the economic viability of adopting biodegradable plastic low tunnels and timely sowing in the fourth week of November for maximizing productivity and profitability in cowpea cultivation.

 Overall, the results demonstrate that optimizing both the production environment through appropriate glazing materials and the crop calendar through timely sowing can significantly enhance cowpea yields and economic returns under low tunnel conditions.
 The findings not only validate the role of protected cultivation in mitigating adverse climatic effects but also provide a practical recommendation for farmers aiming to achieve higher productivity in off-season cowpea production.